wfp/editorial-guide/11-content-sentences.md

 > &#10008; not: Tourism, if current trends continue, by the turn of the century will displace agriculture as the island's main industry.
 {: .negative }

-Don't appear to change subject in mid-sentence; for example, prepositional phrases should be adjacent to the noun they refer to:
+Do not appear to change subject in mid-sentence; for example, prepositional phrases should be adjacent to the noun they refer to:

 > &#10004; With its numerous beaches, the island offers good prospects for tourism.
 {: .positive }